idea-fasoc/OpenFASOC/README.md

 - model_corner: the corner used in the simulation

-- an example of the `common/platform_config.json` looks like:
+- an example of the `common/platform_config.json` looks like this:

 ```
 {